Holiday ornaments on a tree in the Christmas Around the World exhibit.

 “Merry Christmas”

 This tree displays wooden doves, painted white to symbolize peace.
-Handmade wooden-boat ornaments represent the country’s maritime culture.
+Handmade wooden boat ornaments represent the country’s maritime culture.
 Other ornaments include Belize-grown dried flowers, which resemble acorns, and handmade dolls.
-For the nine evenings of Las Posadas (celebrated by Mestizo culture), statues of Mary and Joseph are carried throughout town, from home to home, accompanied by music, dance, fireworks and other festivities.
+For the nine evenings of Las Posadas (celebrated by Mestizo culture), people carry statues of Mary and Joseph throughout town, from home to home, accompanied by music, dance, fireworks and other festivities.
 In Garifuna culture, the Charikanari dance interprets the relationship of a bull and a hunter with elaborate costumes, fun and games.
 Creole communities in Belize celebrate the Bram, a parade of dancing, singing and music-making throughout the countryside.

 Tree decorated by the Richards Family, Harris Family and Fant Family.